 The Salvatore Aiello Trust

-The Salvatore Aiello Trust, established in 1997, believes in the beauty and power of Salvatore Aiello's work and recognizes the vital necessity of keeping his work accessible for discovery by new generations of audiences and artists.
-The Trust protects and perpetuates his innovative choreographic vision and understands that we must present the past to develop the future.
+The Salvatore Aiello Trust, established in 1997, believes in the beauty and power of Salvatore Aiello's work and recognizes the vital necessity of keeping it accessible for discovery by new generations of artists and audiences.

-Ensuring that Salvatore Aiello’s choreographic work retains its value is at the heart of the Trust’s mission.
-We strive to fulfill this venture by preserving and protecting his archival catalog of thirty-seven ballets, presenting his work while maintaining Salvatore Aiello's integrity, and conserving his heritage as an important figure in dance history.
+Ensuring that Salvatore Aiello’s ballets retain their value and integrity is at the heart of the Trust’s mission.
+We strive to fulfill this mission by preserving and protecting his archival catalog of thirty-seven ballets, while maintaining Sal's spirit and conserving his heritage as an important figure in dance history.

-All of Salvatore Aiello's work, distinguished by constant innovation, has been copyrighted and must be licensed for any use.
-The Trust tailors specific licensing provisions to individual needs, with the license and royalty fees being based on the organizational structure and budget of each company, university, school, or presenter.
+Salvatore Aiello's works are copyrighted and must be licensed for any use.
+The Trust tailors specific licensing provisions to individual needs.
+The license and royalty fees are based on the organizational structure and budget of each Company, University, Ballet School, or Presenter.

 Salvatore Aiello - Choreographer

-Salvatore Aiello's early career as a dancer included the Tri-City Ballet Guild in Boston and dancing in theater productions that include Miss Me, Kate; Guys and Dolls; Oklahoma; and Finian's Rainbow.
+Salvatore Aiello's early career as a dancer included the Tri-City Ballet Guild in Boston and dancing in theater productions that include Kiss Me, Kate; Guys and Dolls; Oklahoma; and Finian's Rainbow.

-Aiello's professional career included American Festival Ballet of Rhode Island, Donald McKayle and Company, Joffrey Ballet, a charter member of the Harkness Ballet, The Elglevsky Ballet, Hamburg Ballet under the artistic direction of John Neumeier and Royal Winnipeg Ballet where he also served as Ballet Master and Associate Artistic Director.
+Aiello's professional career included American Festival Ballet of Rhode Island, Donald McKayle and Company, Joffrey Ballet under the artistic direction of Robert Joffrey, a charter member of the Harkness Ballet with Rebecca Harkness, The Eglevsky Ballet as principal dancer and assistant to Andre Eglevsky, Hamburg Ballet under the artistic direction of John Neumeier and Royal Winnipeg Ballet where he also served as Ballet Master and Associate Artistic Director.

 A rich mixture of training and performances provided Salvatore with versatility in style and theatricality and an impressive ability to choreograph a diverse array of works.
 The word “energy” most aptly describes Salvatore Aiello and is found prominently in his choreography.
 Throughout his repertoire of work, Salvatore captured the essence of the human spirit.

-Salvatore Aiello's early career as a dancer included the Tri-City Ballet Guild in Boston and dancing in theater productions that include Miss Me, Kate; Guys and Dolls; Oklahoma; and Finian's Rainbow.
+Salvatore Aiello's early career as a dancer included the Tri-City Ballet Guild in Boston and dancing in theater productions that include Kiss Me, Kate; Guys and Dolls; Oklahoma; and Finian's Rainbow.

-Aiello's professional career included American Festival Ballet of Rhode Island, Donald McKayle and Company, Joffrey Ballet, a charter member of the Harkness Ballet, The Elglevsky Ballet, Hamburg Ballet under the artistic direction of John Neumeier and Royal Winnipeg Ballet where he also served as Ballet Master and Associate Artistic Director.
+Aiello's professional career included American Festival Ballet of Rhode Island, Donald McKayle and Company, Joffrey Ballet under the artistic direction of Robert Joffrey, a charter member of the Harkness Ballet with Rebecca Harkness, The Eglevsky Ballet as principal dancer and assistant to Andre Eglevsky, Hamburg Ballet under the artistic direction of John Neumeier and Royal Winnipeg Ballet where he also served as Ballet Master and Associate Artistic Director.

 A rich mixture of training and performances provided Salvatore with versatility in style and theatricality and an impressive ability to choreograph a diverse array of works.
 The word “energy” most aptly describes Salvatore Aiello and is found prominently in his choreography.
 Throughout his repertoire of work, Salvatore captured the essence of the human spirit.